-The publication of this catalogue announces the opening of the seventy-seventh year of Keystone Academy and the eleventh year of Scranton-Keystone Junior College.
+The publication of this catalogue announces the opening of the seventy-ninth year of Keystone Academy and the thirteenth year of Keystone College.
 Keystone Academy was chartered by an Act of Assembly of the Commonwealth of Pennsylvania in 1868.
 This charter gave the institution the right "by and with the advice and consent of the board of directors to confer the degrees of 'Bachelor of Arts,' 'Master of Arts,' and such other certificates and diplomas of proficiency in the arts, sciences, and other acquirements in literature, as to them shall seem proper."
-A student who has satisfied the college's graduation requirements in full is granted the Associate in Arts degree.
+A student who has satisfied the college's graduation requirements in full is granted the Associate in Art degree.

 The addition of the junior college department in 1934 allowed the institution to perform a more significant service for its constituency.
-In the development of its enlarged program, Scranton-Keystone Junior College has been greatly aided by the generosity of its Board of Trustees, its alumni, and other friends of the institution.
-Since its election ten years ago, the present Board of Trustees has contributed an average of more than \$14,000 annually for the upkeep of the institution.
+In the development of its enlarged program, Keystone College has been greatly aided by the generosity of its Board of Trustees, its alumni, and other friends of the institution.
+Since its election twelve years ago, the present Board of Trustees has contributed an average of more than \$14,000 annually for the upkeep of the institution.
 The alumni body has made itself responsible for various projects, the most recent of which is the purchase of a private home to be used as a girls' dormitory.
 Interested friends, alumni, and trustees are contributing \$700 each year for scholarship funds for needy students.
-These substantial forms of support, of course, are of direct benefit to those attending Scranton-Keystone, for a large share of the costs need not be borne by tuition fees.
+These substantial forms of support, of course, are of direct benefit to those attending Keystone College, for a large share of the costs need not be borne by tuition fees.